 The secret about Global Entry is officially out.
 It's one of the most powerful tools to get through the airport faster – to skip through security thanks to a TSA PreCheck benefit, then clear immigration within minutes after an international trip.

 But getting enrolled in Global Entry can be easier said than done.
 While federal officials say some travelers can complete the entire process in less than 30 days (and that was our experience recently), backlogs in processing applications can drag out the process for months.
-As of May 2022, U.S. Customs and Border Protection said the average processing time for new Global Entry applicants, start to finish, was 208 days.
+U.S. Customs and Border Protection said last year that the average processing time for new Global Entry applicants, start to finish, was 208 days.
 Ouch.

 Long processing times to get signed up – and finding a Global Entry interview to finalize enrollment – have made it a months-long hassle for many flyers.
-And now it's gotten so bad, that the federal government is practically pleading with travelers to sign up for PreCheck instead.
+It got so bad that the federal government has practically pleaded with travelers to sign up for PreCheck instead.

 While you can hit plenty of snags throughout the process, scheduling an in-person interview can be the hardest part.
 It's the last step to getting Global Entry set up, and finding an interview can be a pain, dragging out the process by months or more.